dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 # Authentication

 To run the admin tests, the run_tests.py script uses ../../useful-scripts/auth-tokens/get_auth_tokens.py.
-The get_identity_info function logs in as a BAU user and then returns the relevant local storage and cookies for the authenticated user.
+The get_identity_info function logs in as a user and then returns the relevant local storage and cookies for the authenticated user.
 This is done so that if an authenticated user is required, a test run only needs to log in once rather than once for each test suite.

 After the user has been logged in by the run_tests.py script, the local storage and cookie data for the authenticated user is saved in the IDENTITY_LOCAL_STORAGE.txt and IDENTITY_COOKIE.txt files.
 This is done so that if you're running the tests locally, you don't need to authenticate every time you rerun the tests, as the run_tests.py script will use the data they contain if they exist.
-This makes developing tests more efficient.

 # How do I backup and restore the test data on my local environment?